-The Senate authorized an amendment offered by Senator Heinrich that encourages the military services, in coordination with the Department of Defense's Test Resources Management Center, to invest in the testing infrastructure that will be necessary to ensure inland spaceports like Spaceport America have the capability and capacity to test the military services' next generation technologies.
+The Report that accompanied the Senate-passed bill included language offered by Senator Heinrich that encourages the military services, in coordination with the Department of Defense's Test Resources Management Center, to invest in the testing infrastructure that will be necessary to ensure inland spaceports like Spaceport America have the capability and capacity to test the military services' next generation technologies.
 Inland spaceports have several important benefits for military testing including their remote location for sensitive national security missions.